-- Read books to small groups of children - All families are welcome to participate in any part of the preschool program - Share any skills or talents you have with children and staff - Assist on excursions - Help out with various jobs throughout the year e.g. sewing, mending, covering books etc - Help out at working bees - Ensure that your fees are always up to date and any forms/notes to pre-school on time - Contact the centre should your child be unable to attend for any reason before 9:00am where possible.
+- Read books to small groups of children, - All families are welcome to participate in any part of the pre-school program you may like to join in an experience or supervise an activity, - Share any skills or talents you have with children and staff, - Assist on excursions, - Help out with various jobs throughout the year e.g. sewing, mending, covering books, - Repair broken toys and equipment, - Help out at working bees, - Ensure that your fees are always up to date, - Return any forms/notes to pre-school on time, and - Contact the centre should your child be unable to attend for any reason before 9:00am where possible.